I used to hang out at the arcade for hours on end, back in the 90s (and the early 2000s).

 But then I grew up.

-The only thing that (just only barely) belongs to the "game" category that I have some interaction with these days is Cookie Jam - a simple match-3 game that features colourful graphics, big buttons, and a slightly creepy panda who supposedly bakes.
+The only thing that belongs to the "game" category that I have some interaction with these days is Cookie Jam - a simple match-3 game that features colourful graphics, big buttons, and a slightly creepy panda who bakes.
 It's sort of like Candy Crush.
 It's easy to understand, easy to play.
 Addictive.
-Simplistic gameplay (with a genius in-game sales strategy).
+Simple gameplay (with a genius in-game sales strategy).
 Brain-dead.
 Massive timesink.
-It's like a fantastical candy-coloured amusement park in which you lose yourself one cookie at a time.
+It's like a fantastical candy-coloured amusement park in which you lose yourself, one cookie at a time.

-I've been playing it almost everyday, since early 2014.
+I've been playing it almost everyday, for the last 15 months.

-But it's not all for naught.
-This even-a-two-year-old-can-play game has taught me many valuable lessons, which I can apply in life, career, love, and almost everything.
+This even-a-two-year-old-can-play game has taught me many valuable lessons, which can be applied in life, career, love, and almost everything.
 And today I want to share these with you.

 ON CHASING YOUR DREAM, HUSTLING, AND MAKING IT:

 There is always something that we really want.
 A better job.
 A bigger paycheck.
 More responsibilities.
 Becoming an expert at something.
 Learning a new skill.
 Popularity.
 Our names in light.
 A successful venture.
 Etc.

 So we give it a shot.